SchmidtDSE/maize-loss-climate-experiment/paper/supplemental.md

 | Claims          | How do different regulatory choices influence grower behavior?                  | Iteratively change production history to see which years result in claims under different regulatory schemes.                                                              | Redefining policy to improve yield stability.     |

 Table: Overview of explorable explanations. {#tbl:apps}

-In crafting the "explorable explanations" [@victor_explorable_2011] in Table @tbl:apps, we draw analogies to micro-apps  [@bridgwater_what_2015] or mini-games [@dellafave_designing_2014] in which the user encounters a series of small experiences that, each with distinct interaction and objectives, can only provide minimal instruction [@brown_100_2024].
-As these visualizations cannot take advantage of design techniques like Hayashida-style tutorials [@pottinger_pyafscgaporg_2023], they rely on simple "loops" [@brazie_designing_2024] for immediate "juxtaposition gratification" (JG) [@jm8_secret_2024], showing fast progression after minimal input.

 Following @unwin_why_2020, our custom tools first serve as internal "exploratory" graphics enabling the insights detailed in our results with Table @tbl:insights outlining specific observations we attribute to our use of these tools.